andypicke/Journalists-Under-Fire/README.md

 - Journalist deaths are largely related to wars.
 - In contrast, journalist imprisonment appears to be largely related to political coverage and anti-state charges.
 -

-# Code / Reproducing Analysis

-/src folder contains all scripts needed to reproduce analysis and generate figures.

-- Option in script to download new updated data?

-- List of packages/versions?